Don't Believe (song)

-"Don't Believe" is a song by German artist Mehrzad Marashi, the winner of the seventh season of Deutschland sucht den Superstar (DSDS, "Germany Seeks a Superstar").
-It was written and produced by Dieter Bohlen.
-In April 2010 it was released as a 2-track single.
+"Don't Believe" is a song by German singer Mehrzad Marashi, the winner of the seventh season of Deutschland sucht den Superstar, the German version of Pop Idol.
+Written and produced by DSDS jury member Dieter Bohlen, it reached the top of the charts in Austria, Germany, and Switzerland and was later included on his debut album New Life (2010).